Programme(s) to which this project applies:

 Dr CKF Lee, Department of Obstetrics and Gynaecology

-Dr Lee got his PhD in Biochemistry from the Chinese University of Hong Kong and trained as postdoctoral training at Tufts University, Massachusetts, USA.
-He joined the Department of Obstetrics and Gynaecology at The University of Hong Kong as Research Assistant Professor in 1998 and was promoted to Associate Professor in 2008.
-He was Past-President of the Hong Kong Society for Reproductive Medicine, and Hong Kong Society of Endocrinology, Metabolism and Reproduction.
-He has published more than 90 original articles in international journals with H index 32 (total citation >3000).
+Dr. Lee got his Ph.D. in Biochemistry from the Chinese University of Hong Kong and trained in postdoctoral training at Tufts University, Massachusetts, USA.
+He joined the Department of Obstetrics and Gynaecology at The University of Hong Kong as a Research Assistant Professor in 1998 and was promoted to Associate Professor in 2008.
+He was Past-President of the Hong Kong Society for Reproductive Medicine, and the Hong Kong Society of Endocrinology, Metabolism, and Reproduction.
+He has published more than 90 original articles in international journals with an H index of 32 (total citation >3000).
 His students have obtained many international and local awards including ‘The Best Poster Award of Society for the Study of Reproduction (SSR) – Southeast Asia Region’.